halencarjunior/IPyCrawler/README.md

 # IPyCrawler

 Simple Script for Lookup hostnames in IP Ranges.
-This tool is based in the Old and Super Useful ipcrawler.
+This tool is based in the Old and Super Useful ipcrawl.

 ## Requirements: